 Over long periods of use, a user’s tolerance to psychedelics will increase, leading to higher amounts being required in order to achieve that state of euphoria or distortion that they may be seeking.
 Although these drugs may not be as addictive as other forms of drugs, an individual may still return to them seeking that euphoric feeling, and find themselves steadily increasing intake of the drugs and increasing risk of severe side effects.

 High doses of hallucinogens can cause seizures or accidental injury from delusions produced by the drugs.
-If you or a loved one are taking large doses of these drugs, seek professional advice by calling 800-609-2774 to speak with a specialist.
+If you or a loved one are taking large doses of these drugs, seek professional advice by calling 800-609-2774 (Who Answers?) to speak with a specialist.

 Why Should You Stop?

 Perhaps you have assessed the potential risks for side effects and determined that as long as you keep your doses of hallucinogens to a reasonable amount, then you won’t face risk of addiction or harm from these drugs.